Fastmail guide for personal users

 Logging in via the web

-Open your favourite web browser (we support most popular browsers, including Internet Explorer, Google Chrome, Safari).
-Navigate to FastMail's home page at https://www.fastmail.com.
+Open your favorite web browser (we support most popular browsers, including Edge, Google Chrome, Safari).
+Go to Fastmail's home page at https://www.fastmail.com.
 You'll need to know your username (this is your email address) and password.

-Security warning: Using the keep me logged in feature means no password protection.
+Security warning: Using the keep me logged in feature means no password protection on the computer you enable this on.
 Your email will be available to anyone who has access to your computer, making it vulnerable to malicious misuse.

 Check the troubleshooting guide if you're having problems logging in.